howlinbash/blogposts/2017-08-18-how-i-built-howlinbash.md

 3. A reverse-proxy to easy facilitate future capabilities
 4. A docker-centric workflow ( my latest infatuation )

-I began developing the most excessive, scalable, docker server cluster I could imagine; With load balancing, continuous deployment, failover, all spread across as many virtual servers as i desired.
+I began developing the most excessive, scalable, docker server cluster I could imagine; With load balancing, continuous deployment, failover, all spread across as many virtual servers as I desired.
 By the time I was knee deep in iptables documentation, I realised I'd gone too far.
 Vowing to return one day to my mega cluster, I pushed on, building a simple NGiNX reverse-proxy server before finding a superb [pre-built solution](https://github.com/howlinbash/build-server) on GitHub.

 The server now consists of five parts

 - The main NGiNX reverse-proxy container
 - A container that generates and updates the reverse-proxy configuration
 - A container that handles the acquisition and renewal of the TLS encryption certificates
-- A container with my staging website available at https://dev.howlinbash.com
+- A container with the staging website available at https://dev.howlinbash.com
-- And finally a container with my live website: https://howlinbash.com
+- And finally a container with the live website: https://howlinbash.com

 ## The Development Environment

 To build a seperate theme whilst building a website turned out to be my most disruptive decision.
 My most puzzling problem to solve.
 - Which repo should I commit which code changes to?
-- How can I make sure the changes I make to my theme will load on my site?
+- How can I make sure the changes I make to the theme will load on the site?

 To clarify: